City South Tram Line Replacement

 • Single occupation of only 17 days

-• $7m injected into state economy from using local suppliers and subcontractors
+• $7 m injected into state economy from using local suppliers and subcontractors

-The City South Tram Line Replacement Project replaced the tram tracks along King William Street between Victoria Square and South Terrace and the City South tram stop at the intersection of Sturt/Halifax Streets and King William Street.
+Our scope of work involved the replacement of the tram tracks along King William Street between Victoria Square and South Terrace, and the City South tram stop at the intersection of Sturt/Halifax Streets and King William Street.

-The former City South Tram Stop was built in the 1980s and did not meet Disability Discrimination Act 1992 (DDA) specifications so required an upgrade as part of the project to improve safety, passenger comfort and accessibility for both northbound and southbound passengers.
+The former City South Tram Stop was built in the 1980s and did not meet Disability Discrimination Act 1992 (DDA) specifications so required an upgrade as part of the project to improve safety, passenger comfort, and accessibility for both northbound and southbound passengers.

-The new look tram corridor also reinforces PTPA’s vision to create and deliver new infrastructure and community based solutions to improve liveability and connectivity for South Australians.
+The new look tram corridor also reinforces PTPA’s vision to create and deliver new infrastructure and community-based solutions to improve liveability and connectivity for South Australians.

 Project Gallery